11bus11/11bus11.github.io/README.md

 - The different buttons link to different topics on the page.
 - The round picture links to the top of the page.

-### Topic images:
+### Topic images
 - One image for every topic.
 - Separate the sections.
 - Background image visible at the top of the page.

-### Main section:
+### Main section
 - Different information about cats.
 - Topics separated by images.
 - Q&A section.

-### Footer:
+### Footer
 - Contact information.
 - Links to social media (opens in new tab).
 - Copyright information.

-## Features left to implement:
+## Features left to implement
 - Might want to add a form for sending in questions.
-- Other than that I just want to add more information to the page, since it’s meant to be a simple page for getting information.
+- I want to add more information to the page, since it’s meant to be a page for getting information.
+If i do this i might create a hamburger menue (depending on the number of topics).
+- A quiz might be interesting to add at some point.

 ## Testing
 Tested all features on many different screen sizes.
 Also tried it on my phone with no problems.
 The page looks best on mobile, but looks and works well on every screen size.
 All features work as intended regardless of screen size and/or device.
 The navigation is easy to understand on all screen sizes.
 (insert picture of “amIResponsive” and mobile screenshots)

+### Device testing

 The background did show more the smaller the screen gets.
 I adressed this with my media querries.
 Depending on the screen size, the top margin for the main page changes.
 This way the background looks good regardless of screen size.